Tuesday, January 29, 2008

 In Guangzhou, we visited the manufacturing facility of Burton Snowboard.
 The factory we visited manufactures snow boots for the Burton brand.
 Of course, it was great to learn about the design, manufacturing and the excellent quality controls, but the best part was to see the yet-to-be-launched boots of the ‘Shaun White’ range.
 (Sorry folks, no pics!)

-Jabil is essentially a contract manufacturer for
+Jabil is essentially a contract manufacturer for global electronics and technology companies.

 The company itself is hugely impressive, which is to be expected given that they make products for companies ranging from HP to Nokia.